 Haiti is facing a big crisis in education that needs immediate attention.
-The country’s education system is struggling with low enrollment, poor teaching quality, and many barriers that stop children from going to school.
+Haiti’s education system is struggling with low enrollment, poor teaching quality, and many barriers that stop children from going to school.
 To understand the issue better, we need to look at the state of education in Haiti, how it ranks globally, why many children don’t attend school, and the major challenges it faces.

 Does Haiti Have a Good Education System?